Wondering how to plan a bachelorette party and have no idea where to start? You’re not alone.

-Your loved one is getting married and you’re the maid of honor.
-Congratulations!
-This means it’s on you to figure out how to plan a bachelorette party she’ll love.
+If you’re the maid of honor for a loved one, that means it’s on you to figure out how to plan a bachelorette party she’ll love.

 But planning a bachelorette party doesn’t have to be so complicated.
 Like with all group trip planning, Troupe makes it simple.